National Inventory of the Cultural Property of the Maltese Islands

 The National Inventory of the Cultural Property of the Maltese Islands (NICPMI) is a heritage register listing the cultural property of Malta.
 The inventory includes properties such as archaeological sites, fortifications, religious buildings, monuments and other buildings.
-The NICPMI is under the responsibility of the Superintendence of Cultural Heritage (SCH), which was founded in 2002 to replace the Antiquities Act.
+The NICPMI is under the responsibility of the Superintendence for Cultural Heritage (SCH), which was founded in 2002 to replace the Antiquities Act.
 The NICPMI was established on 16 December 2011.

 According to article 7(5)(a) of the Cultural Heritage Act, 2002:

 (5) It shall be the function of the Superintendence: